BenoMosko/BenoMoskoFactoryManagment/README.md

 # BenoMoskoFactoryManagment
 Project1_Full_Stack_with_ASP.NET

-Factory management app, using ASP.NET, MSSQL and IIS as a backend server - Java-Script used as a front end client view.
+Factory management app, using ASP.NET, MSSQL and IIS as a backend server - Java-Script, HTML and CSS used as a front end client view.

 The Backend server built in C# with Business Logic and Controllers.